raspberrypilearning/getting-started-with-node-red/worksheet.md

   ![Join nodes together](images/join-nodes.png)

 # Deploying the flow

-1. Our flow is finished, so we can *Deploy* it.
+1. Our flow is finished, so we can deploy it.
 Click on the big red **Deploy** button on the top right of the screen.
 A message should pop up at the top saying "Successfully deployed".
 This is similar to pressing the green flag on Scratch or F5 to run your code on Python.

   ![Deploy flow](images/deploy.png)

-1. Now click on the blue square on the left of the "On" node to *inject* the message `1`.
+1. Now click on the blue square on the left of the **On** node to inject the message `1`.
 The **Green LED** node receives the message and your LED should light up.
-You should be able to turn the LED off by clicking the blue square on the "Off" node, which injects the message `0`.
+You should be able to turn the LED off by clicking the blue square on the **Off** node, which injects the message `0`.

   ![Deploy on](images/deploy-on.png)

 # Debugging your flow

 1. If your LED doesn't turn on and off, firstly check you have wired the components correctly on the breadboard.
-Also make sure you check you have wired your LED to Ground and Pin 17 on your Raspberry Pi.
+Also make sure you check you have wired your LED to both Ground and Pin 17 on your Raspberry Pi.

-  You can also ask Node RED to display debugging information by wiring up your nodes to a **Debug** node, which can be found under *output*.
+  You can also ask Node-RED to display debugging information by wiring up your nodes to a **Debug** node, which can be found under *output*.
 Drag in a debug node and wire your two inject nodes to it, then click Deploy.
-When you click the buttons to inject the message, Node RED will show you what was injected in the **Debug** tab on the right side of the screen - click the tab to display the messages.
+When you click the buttons to inject the message, Node-RED will show you what was injected in the **Debug** tab on the right side of the screen - click the tab to display the messages.

   ![Debug node](images/debug-node.png)